 (3) Any other information requested by the chancellor of the board of regents or designee.

 The chancellor of the board of regents may revoke the authority of an institution of higher education to locally administer capital projects under the authority of section 3345.51 of the Revised Code if any of the following occur:

 In the event the biennial audit conducted by the institution reveals the institution has not materially complied with Chapters 9., 123., and 153. of the Revised Code in administering its capital projects, the chancellor may, at its discretion, take one of the following actions:

 (1) Issue a written warning to the institution requesting correction of the problem within ninety days of receipt of the written warning; or

 (2) Place the institution on probation for an appropriate period of time; or

 (3) If the institution is already on probation, revoke the certification of the institution.

 (F) Actions of an institution of higher education following revocation.

-After an institution has had its certification revoked by either the department of administrative services or the board of regents, the institution shall do the following:
+After an institution has had its certification revoked by either the department of administrative services or the chancellor, the institution shall do the following: